LMH01/alpha_tui/docs/cli.md

 You can use the option `--allowed-instructions` to specify a file where allowed instructions are stored.
 When this option is provided, all programs will fail to build that contain instructions that are not included in the file.

-This makes it possible to challenge yourself in working with only a limited instruction set.
+This makes it possible to challenge yourself into working with only a limited instruction set.

 #### How it works